Rishabh570/pagination-nodejs/README.md

   );
 ```

-6. Load sample data in your items table by hitting the API endpoint - GET /item/create.
+6. Load sample data in your items table by hitting the API endpoint - POST /item/create.